Parkinson's Exercise Program

 Classes require a medical release waiver to be signed by your physician prior to registering.
-Call the Fitness Coordinator - Robert Magbanua (510) 675-5600 or email email@example.com for more information on how to register.
+Call the Fitness Coordinator - Robert Magbanua (510) 675-5600 or email firstname.lastname@example.org for more information on how to register.
+Find our most up-to-date flyer here.

 Yoga for Parkinson’s